simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Mar 04-Mar 06 2024
+Radio Blackout Forecast for Mar 05-Mar 07 2024

-              Mar 04        Mar 05        Mar 06
+              Mar 05        Mar 06        Mar 07
-R1-R2           25%           25%           15%
+R1-R2           25%           15%           15%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over the next three days.
+Rationale: A chance for isolated R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity will exist through 05 Mar primarily due to the potential exhibited by AR 3595.
+Probabilities decrease to a slight chance by 06 Mar and remain so through 07 Mar as AR 3595 rotates beyond the western limb.

 ```